horeca2/aws-cloudformation-custom-efs/README.md

 Update requires: Replacement

 ### Encrypted
-A Boolean value that, if true, creates an encrypted file system.
+A String value that, if true, creates an encrypted file system.
 When creating an encrypted file system, you must specifying a KmsKeyId for an existing AWS KMS key.

 Required: No

-Type: Boolean
+Type: String

+Allowed values: "true" | "false"

 Update requires: Replacement

 ### KmsKeyId
 The ID of the AWS KMS key to be used to protect the encrypted file system.
-This parameter is required.
+If Encrypted is true this parameter is required.
 This ID can be in one of the following formats:

 * Key ID - A unique identifier of the key, for example 1234abcd-12ab-34cd-56ef-1234567890ab.